This post contains affiliate links. Please see our disclosure policy.

 Add 50g of water and 50g of flour to your mixture.

-Give it a really good stir to get plenty of oxygen into the mix.
+Give it a really good stir.

 You'll need to repeat step 3 above every 12 hours for around 3-7 days.
 You want your starter to become bubbly and consistently doubling after each feed.